 )

-Notice that this callback won’t be called if your Airflow Sensor is skipped!
+Notice that the Scheduler doesn’t use the callback if your Airflow Sensor is skipped!

 Wait what?!
 Skipped?

-Once a time out occurs you have the choice of either marking the sensor as failed or as skipped.
+Once a time-out occurs, you can either mark the sensor as failed or skipped.

-Whether to choose one or the other really depends on your use case.
-For example, let’s you have multiple sensors waiting for different files and if one file is not available you still want to process the others, skip that sensor might be a good idea as it is not a real “failure”, it is not critical for your DAG.
+Whether to choose one or the other depends on your use case.
+Let’s say you have multiple sensors waiting for different files, and if one file is unavailable, you still want to process the others.
+Skipping that sensor might be a good idea, as it won’t stop your DAG from moving on with the next task.
+Remember that when a task fails, the DAG run fails.

-One important side note, don’t forget that when you skip a task, by default, all downstream task of the skipped task will be skipped as well.
-Therefore, you have to change the trigger rule of the task depending on your Sensors.
-More about trigger rules in another article 😉
+Don’t forget that when you skip a task, all downstream tasks will also be skipped.
+Therefore, you may need to change the trigger rules of the tasks that depend on your Sensor.

 Here is a complete example: